North Walpole, New Hampshire

-North Walpole is a census-designated place (CDP) in the town of Walpole in Cheshire County, New Hampshire, United States.
+North Walpole is a census-designated place (CDP) in the town of Walpole, New Hampshire, United States.
 It had a population of 785 at the 2020 census, making it the largest village in the town of Walpole.

 It is located along New Hampshire Route 12 directly across the Connecticut River from the village of Bellows Falls, Vermont.
 North Walpole has a separate ZIP code (03609) from the rest of Walpole (03608).